johnmogi/ai_story_generator/ART/1/photorealistic.md

 of 1/1000 sec.
 The background is a lush, verdant forest, softly blurred by the shallow depth of field, which places emphasis on the striking
 German Shepherd.
 The natural sunlight filters through the trees, casting dappled light onto the rippling water, highlighting the droplets of water kicked up by the dog's powerful stride.
-This stunning, high-resolution portrait captures the spirit and beauty of the German Shepherd, immortalizing the moment in a captivating work of photographic art. --ar 4:5 --q 2 --v 5.
+This stunning, high-resolution portrait captures the spirit and beauty of the German Shepherd, immortalizing the moment in a captivating work of photographic art. --ar 4:5 --q 2 Prompt 4:
-Prompt 4:
 A breathtaking winter day at a Japanese ski resort, where the pristine, powdery snow blankets the majestic slopes under a clear blue sky.
 This captivating photograph captures the exhilarating atmosphere of skiers and snowboarders gracefully carving their way down the mountain,